gbrrestoration/open-data-registry-browser/README.md

 # RRAP-IS Data Registry prototype
 The purpose of this experiment is to try reusing the software stack that AWS Open Data Registry has created to host a repository of S3 storage based datasets where the descriptive metadata files are stored on a github repository.

+To build the site including the dataset listing, run `./_scripts/rrap-copy-data.sh`.
+There is currently some template sample datasets in the rrap version of the repo so you can see how we might be able to use this service.
+The S3 links are valid but you will need authentication to access them.

+To serve the site locally, use `npm install` and then `npm run serve`.

 The below README is provided by AWS.

 ## AWS ODR description